dave-malone/pcfdev-spring-cloud-services/README.md

 PCFDev uses xip.io in order to redirect all &#42;.local.pcfdev.io requests back to 192.168.11.11.
 You can either configure a local DNS server to map all &#42;.uaa.local.pcfdev.io and &#42;.login.local.pcfdev.io requests to 192.168.11.11.

-Alternatively, you can modify your /etc/hosts file using a few well-known domain names.
-The scripts in this project deploy the SCS Service Broker as an app running on Cloud Foundry with a given hostname: scsbroker.local.pcfdev.io.
-The project also sets up a new Zone in UAA: spring-cloud-services.uaa.local.pcfdev.io and spring-cloud-services.login.local.pcfdev.io.
-All of this is configurable via the setup.sh script.

 ### dnsmasq (suggested):